 1) Histories—When new members are present, senior members tell of what led them to face their homosexuality, how God led them to H.A. and how they have grown in their understanding of God, of themselves and the world around them.
 New members are given the opportunity to share their history, too, but only if they choose to do so.

 2) Step Talk—The step guide for the evening presents a short talk on one of the steps giving insight into how the principles found in the step are being worked out in his own life and how the step might apply to those in the group.

 3) Discussion—Discussion sometimes focuses on the step and at other times on growth or struggle that a member may be experiencing.
 This is a time when members rally round to encourage each other.
 Meetings are characterized by friendliness and openness.
 There is no uncomfortable intensity and leadership is rotated so that there are no attempts to control.
 Many discover that an H.A. meeting provides the best Christian fellowship they have experienced in years.

 The meeting then closes with the sharing of needs and prayer.

 If I change from homosexuality will I still be me?

-Recovery from homosexuality is not so much a question of change as it is of self-discovery.
-Homosexuality is the self-limiting of your personality.
+Recovery from homosexuality is not a question of change from one sexual orientation to another, but of self-discovery.
+A life that focuses only on homosexuality is the self-limiting of your personality.
 As you discover the Grace of God your true selfhood will be gradually released to enable you to become the person you always knew you could be, but feared you never would be.